ExtremeAddons/extreme_pbr_docs/docs/installation_old.rst

             :alt: See version

 .. important::
-        The new version of Extreme PBR Nexus 4.1.100 has a new installation system described here :ref:`install_addon_41100` and here the installation of the libraries :ref:`install_library_41100` If you need to connect to our server to download the materials you can still do it, but you will have to activate the checkbox **I Have an Account on Extreme Addons** from the **Preferences** menu described here: :ref:`pr_op_i_have_an_account_on_extreme_addons`
+        The new version of Extreme PBR Nexus 4.1.X series has a new installation system described here :ref:`install_addon_41100` and here the installation of the libraries :ref:`install_library_41100` If you need to connect to our server to download the materials you can still do it, but you will have to activate the checkbox **I Have an Account on Extreme Addons** from the **Preferences** menu described here: :ref:`pr_op_i_have_an_account_on_extreme_addons`